esa-tu-darmstadt/altis_sycl/README.md

 Currently, only one target can be active at once.
 When building for FPGAs, be sure that the BSP locations and exact part numbers in the CMake file are correct.

-3. Then, create a build folder and navigate into it, and run:
+3. Create a `build` folder and move into it, and then run:

 ```
 cmake ..